DevRaison/devraison/README.md

 ---

-### 🧱 Arquitetura & Engenharia de Software
+### 🧱 Architecture & Software Engineering

-- Arquitetura de microsserviços com foco em escalabilidade horizontal, resiliência e baixo acoplamento
+- Microservices architecture focused on horizontal scalability, resilience, and loose coupling
-- Design e implementação de APIs RESTful com versionamento, segurança e controle de performance
+- Design and implementation of RESTful APIs with versioning, security, and performance optimization
-- Modelagem orientada a domínio com Domain-Driven Design (DDD)
+- Domain modeling using Domain-Driven Design (DDD)
-- Aplicação de Clean Architecture para separação de responsabilidades e manutenção de longo prazo
+- Application of Clean Architecture for clear separation of concerns and long-term maintainability
-- Comunicação assíncrona baseada em eventos (Event-Driven Architecture)
+- Event-driven architecture for asynchronous communication
-- CQRS para separação de leitura e escrita em cenários de alta demanda
+- CQRS pattern for separating read and write workloads in high-demand scenarios
-- Processamento assíncrono com mensageria (Kafka / RabbitMQ) visando throughput e desacoplamento
+- Asynchronous processing with messaging systems (Kafka / RabbitMQ) to improve throughput and decoupling
-- Aplicação de princípios SOLID e boas práticas de engenharia de software
+- Strong adherence to SOLID principles and software engineering best practices
-- Uso de Node.js para construção de serviços leves, integrações e camadas BFF (Backend for Frontend)
+- Use of Node.js for lightweight services, integrations, and BFF (Backend for Frontend) layers

 ---

-## 📚 Atualmente estudando
+## 📚 Currently Learning

-Atualmente estudando **Go (Golang)**, com foco na construção de serviços de alta performance, explorando concorrência, paralelismo e aplicações em sistemas distribuídos.
+Currently studying **Go (Golang)**, focusing on building high-performance services, exploring concurrency, parallelism, and its applications in distributed systems.